SarinI0/Rats/Iris/README.md

 ![](pic/RegistryLessPersistent.gif)

-# Not Operating From User Land & and the user is the domain admin.
+# Not Operating From User Land & and the user don't need to be the domain admin.

 ![](pic/out-6.gif)